 - Microfilm reel 2343-2345 and 4383-4385 available at Archives of American Art offices and through interlibrary loan.

-- COLLECTION IS BEING PROCESSED AND IS CLOSED TO RESEARCHERS.
+- Use of original papers requires an appointment.
 Microfilmed materials must be consulted on microfilm.
 Contact Reference Services for more information.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.